vijayrajpanchall/matic-docs/docs/supernets/operate/local-blockchain.md

 > If you need to become more familiar with PolyBFT or consensus protocols in general, you can check out the [system design documents](/docs/category/system-design) for more information.

 To initialize the PolyBFT consensus, we need to generate the necessary secrets for each node.
-This is done using the polygon-edge `polybft-secrets` command with the following options:
+This is done using the `./polygon-edge polybft-secrets` command with the following options:

 - `--data-dir`: specifies the data directory for the blockchain network
 - `--num`: specifies the number of validator nodes to create